M-Media-Group/Cartes.io/readme.md

 ### Running the tests

-To run the tests, use phpunit - `./vendor/bin/phpunit`.
+To run the tests, use phpunit - `composer test`.

 ## Roadmap